reyna0621/Reyna_2.1/Downloads/README.md

-To get started with setup, make sure you have MicroSIP already installed on you remote desktop.
+To get started with setup, make sure you have MicroSIP already installed on your remote desktop.
 If you do not have then download and install it from this link: [MicroSIP](https://www.microsip.org/download/MicroSIP-3.21.6.exe?5)

-Assuming you have MicroSIP installed, follow these steps:
+Now assuming you have MicroSIP installed, follow these steps:

 1. Download "MicroSIP_receiver.exe", "icon.ico" and "log.bat"
 2. Go to your Desktop, search for "MicroSIP" shortcut and right click on it.